bbard264/dataprojects/README.md

 - Currently studying deep learning and looking for ways to improve my knowledge in this area. <br/>

 # My Projects
+- CLV Dashboard
+-- We have explored the "Supermarket.csv" data and have designed a dashboard using Power BI to visualize and analyze the data